World Wide Eradication of Polio

 the pre and post natal facilities offered to them by registering at the

-Construction of the proposed Centre at Sarkegad is now complete and, thanks
+Construction of the proposed Centre at Sarkegad is now complete and the facility is now fully operational, thanks

 to the efforts of Chris Hardiman of our club, who has been involved with